DocSpring/docspring-go/docs/ClientAPI.md

 > CreateSubmissionDataRequestEventResponse CreateDataRequestEvent(ctx, dataRequestId).Event(event).Execute()

-Creates a new event for emailing a signee a request for signature
+Create a new event for emailing a signee a request for signature

 ### Example